giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/offer-provision.md

 ### Inputs

-* `maker` the offer logic's balance on Mangrove to credit
+* `maker` the maker contract's balance on Mangrove to credit

 :::danger
 **Do not use `send` or `transfer` to credit Mangrove**&#x20;